makersacademy/todo_challenge/README.md

 * good HTML5 markup

 Don't worry about deployment, and make sure you read the CONTRIBUTING.md when submitting a pull request.

+## Extensions

+* Deploy the app
+* Create a persistance layer (e.g. MongoDB), or use LocalStorage or the filesystem through Node
+* Make it look purdy (CSS) - try a framework like Bootstrap or Foundation

 Good luck!